Plaza Moraga: Fernando de Moraga

-In Intramuros, he also became the local Superior of the San Francisco Convent some years after his duty in Santa Ana.
-He was elected as the Chapter president before being delegated to the General Chapter in Spain in 1616.
-He reached Spain in 1619 while traveling barefooted through the Middle East while begging, evangelizing and baptizing along the way.
+Also became the Local's Superior of the San Francisco Convent, some years after his duty in Santa Ana through Intramuros, He's had been elected as the Chapter president before being delegated to the General Chapter in Spain - 1616.
+He had reached Spain - 1619.
+He travelled on barefeet through Middle East, begging while evangelizing and baptizing along the way.

 Fr.
 Moraga has convinced the King, through his persuasion and knowledge on the colony to revoke the decree and keep the Philippines during that time when King Philip III of Spain had issued a decree that included surrendering the Philippines.

 In recent years

 Plaza Moraga has now become a plaza occupied mostly by cars and a big parking space is designated on one of the corners.
 There are still commercial buildings surrounding the plaza including The Original Savory Restaurant, a Chinese restaurant known for their chicken.
 It succeeded the famed Savory Restaurant that was razed by fire in 2015.
 However, the famous ice cream parlor is already closed.

 In June 2015, the world's largest Chinatown arch was built on the south side of Plaza Moraga at the entrance to Binondo from Jones Bridge in celebration of the city's 444th founding anniversary as well as the 40th anniversary of Philippines-China diplomatic ties.
 Funded as a gift from the city government of Guangzhou, it measures 63.8 ft high and 74 ft wide, higher than Washington, D.C.
 Chinatown's Friendship Archway.